Quick answer

 Interaction Between POAT and Inheritance Tax

 The interaction between these two taxes can be complex.
 For instance, if a person gifts a property but continues to live there, POAT might apply.
 Upon their death, the property’s value could be considered for Inheritance Tax purposes.
-Understanding this interaction is vital to avoid double taxation and ensure compliance with HMRC regulations.
+Understanding this interaction is vital to manage potential tax exposure and ensure compliance with HMRC regulations.

 Planning for Both Tax Types